East Ham tube station: Design

 The station consists of two operational platforms on an east–west alignment.
 Platform 2, the northernmost, is for eastbound service.
 Platform 1 is for westbound service.
-Much of the Edwardian station architecture has been retained and some restoration work was carried out during 2005.
+The Edwardian brick station building that spans the tracks is from the 1902 rebuild for District Railway service.
+The ticket office interior is finished in glazed bricks.
+Elsewhere the station is finished in London stock and red brick.
 The station is Grade II listed.

-The disused platforms of the Fenchurch Street to Southend services are to the south of the operational platforms and there is a disused bay platform to the north of the station.
+The disused platforms of the Fenchurch Street to Southend services are to the south of the operational platforms.
+There is a disused bay platform to the north of the station.

 Location

-The station is named after the suburb of East Ham in which it is located, on High Street North.
-London Buses routes 101, 147, 238, 300, 304, 325, 376 and 474 serve the station.
+The station is located in the suburb of East Ham, on High Street North, in the London Borough of Newham.
+It is served by London Buses routes 101, 147, 238, 300, 304, 325, 376 and 474.

+Barking is 2.29 km to the east of the station and Upton Park is 1.4 km to the west.
+It is 10.05 km along the line from Tower Hill in Central London and 14.63 km from the eastern terminus at Upminster.
+The station is 6 mi 18 chain down the line from Fenchurch Street.

 Services

-East Ham station is on the District and Hammersmith & City lines in London fare zones 3 and 4.
-It is between Upton Park to the west and Barking to the east.
-The typical off-peak service from the station is 12 District line trains per hour to Upminster with a further three trains to Barking.
-There are 15 trains westbound to Earl's Court, of which six continue to Ealing Broadway, six continue to Richmond and three to Wimbledon.
+The station is managed by London Underground.
+It is in London fare zones 3 and 4.
+The typical off-peak service from the station is twelve District line trains per hour to Upminster with a further three trains to Barking.
+There are fifteen trains westbound to Earl's Court, of which six continue to Ealing Broadway, six continue to Richmond and three to Wimbledon.
 At peak periods the number of trains per hour increases.
 There are six Hammersmith & City line trains an hour to Barking and six to Hammersmith at all times.

 Services towards central London operate from approximately 05:00 to 00:00 and services to Upminster operate from approximately 06:00 to 01:15.
 The journey time to Upminster is approximately 20 minutes, to Barking 3 minutes and to Tower Hill in central London 29 minutes.
-With 10.8 million entries and exits in 2023, it ranked 57th busiest London Underground station.
+With 10.69 million entries and exits in 2025, it ranked 60th busiest London Underground station.